Menil Mavraides: College career

-Frankly, it's hard to see how any squad could lose such men as Halfback Johnny Lattner, Fullback Neil Worden, Tackle Art Hunter, Center Jim Schrader and Guard Menil Mavraides and still be a top-ranked team.
+Frankly, it's hard to see how any squad could lose such men as halfback Johnny Lattner, fullback Neil Worden, tackle Art Hunter, center Jim Schrader, and guard Menil Mavraides and still be a top-ranked team.
 Each was on some All-American or other.
 Lattner, Worden and Hunter were first-round Pro draft choices.
 Schrader was a second-round choice.
 Mavraides a third.
 But Notre Dame is not an ordinary football team, it's Notre Dame...
 Notre Dame doesn't lose two often.

-Before the start of the 1954 NFL season, Mavraideres, joined four of his Fighting Irish classmates, in the 1954 summer classic College All-Star Game, where they lost 31 to 6 to the Detroit Lions in front of 93,000 fans.
+Before the start of the 1954 NFL season, Mavraides, joined four of his Fighting Irish classmates, in the 1954 summer classic College All-Star Game, where they lost 31 to 6 to the Detroit Lions in front of 93,000 fans.

-Later years
+Later life

-In 1986, Lowell High school inducted Menil Mavraides into the LHS Athletic Hall of Fame.
+In 1986, Lowell High school inducted Mavraides into the LHS Athletic Hall of Fame.

+Mavraides died on June 5, 1999, at the age of 67.